oldscienceguy/PebbleSDR/README.md

 Basic FTDI based plugin.
 See Mac Mavericks issue in SDR-IQ

 ###RFSpace SDR-IQ
 Note there is a conflict with FTDI driver that Pebble uses (D2XX) and the built in FTDI driver that is included with OSX 10.9 (Mavericks).
-There is a way to temporarily disable the Mavericks driver (sudo kextunload -b com.apple.driver.AppleUSBFTDI), but it has to be re-done after every startup.
+There is a way to temporarily disable the Mavericks driver

+	Open a terminal window and type
+		sudo kextunload -b com.apple.driver.AppleUSBFTDI
+	or run this Mac ScriptEditor in the PebbleData folder unload_osx_ftdi_driver.scpt

+but it has to be re-done after every startup.

 Minimum firmware is 1.05